 WHO supports a comprehensive approach to preventing, detecting and treating cervical cancer.
 This requires providing effective interventions to women throughout their lives, starting in childhood.
 These interventions include community education, social mobilization, HPV vaccination, screening, treatment and palliative care.
 To achieve this, national health programmes (particularly for immunization, reproductive health, cancer control and adolescent health), organizations and partners must work together.

-Cervical screening (the Pap test) is still needed for women who have been vaccinated, to help prevent the 30% of cervical cancers not targeted by the HPV vaccine.
+Cervical screening (the Pap test) is still needed for women who have been vaccinated, to help prevent the cervical cancers not targeted by the HPV vaccine.